michelecampobasso/michelecampobasso.github.io/_pages/about.md

 I am a PhD candidate at the [Security Group](https://security1.win.tue.nl) of [Eindhoven University of Technology](https://www.tue.nl) under the supervision of [dr. Luca Allodi](https://lallodi.github.io/).
 I've completed my studies in Computer Sciences and Engineering at Alma Mater Studiorum - University of Bologna, Italy in 2019; the thesis is entitled [_"CARONTE: a Crawler for Adversarial Resources Over Non Trusted, high-profile Environments"_](https://ieeexplore.ieee.org/abstract/document/8802484) and has been published in the proceedings of the [1st Workshop on Attackers and Cyber-Crime Operations (WACCO)](https://www.wacco-workshop.eu/past/2019/index.html) held at IEEE European Symposium on Security and Privacy 2019 in Stockholm, Sweden.

-My research interests aim at characterizing emerging threats relying from underground blackmarkets to build their offense.
+My research interests aim at characterizing threats emerging from underground blackmarkets, how they're framed in the threat scenario and studying the foundational problems of threat intelligence obtained from underground surveillance.

-To this extent, my efforts address the [discovery of emerging undeground criminal business models](https://michelecampobasso.github.io/publication/2020-11-10-impaas) and how they're framed into the criminal supply-chain, their provisioning capability for an arbitrary threat actor, [the circumvention of adversarial countermeasures to investigation and infiltration in blackmarkets](https://michelecampobasso.github.io/publication/2019-07-17-caronte), and the attribution of illegal products and services available across the markets.
+To this extent, my efforts address the [discovery of emerging undeground criminal business models](https://michelecampobasso.github.io/publication/2020-11-10-impaas) and how they're framed into the criminal supply-chain, their provisioning capability for an arbitrary threat actor, [the circumvention of adversarial countermeasures to investigation and infiltration in blackmarkets](https://michelecampobasso.github.io/publication/2019-07-17-caronte), the attribution of illegal products and services available across the markets, and undergound theat intelligence reliability improvement.

 Personal
 ------